- Education and Science»

 Respondent Conditioning: Frequently credited to Ivan Pavlov.
 In Respondent Conditioning, a neutral (antecedent) stimulus associates with an unconditioned stimulus with the result that the neutral stimulus becomes a conditioned stimulus (CS).
 Before conditioning, the target behavior is not elicited when the neutral stimulus is present.
 After conditioning, however, it is elicited as a conditional response—or reflex in the presence of the conditioned stimulus.
 Sometimes referred to as Classical Conditioning; see Stimulus-Response (S-R).

-Operant Conditioning: Skinner explored how behavior is controlled by preceding environmental stimuli as well as the consequences following such behavior.
-While the discriminative (antecedent) stimulus signals the given behavior, consequences that are motivating will likely increase the desired behavior, skill, or task if the living organism (whether it be a person or animal) chooses from an array of reinforcers.
+Operant Conditioning: Skinner explored how behavior is controlled by the contingencies in the environment, particularly the antecedent stimuli that precede and the consequences following the behavior.
+While the discriminative (antecedent) stimulus (Sd) emits the given behavior, consequences that are motivating will likely increase the desired behavior, skill, or task if the living organism (whether it be a person or animal) chooses from an array of reinforcers.
 The behavior will decrease, however, if the consequence is a punisher, and the behavior will likely no longer occur if extinction is used.
 See Three-Term Operant Contingency (A-B-C).

 Modeling: Also referred to as Observational Learning or Social Learning Theory.
 A scientific theory to learning which emphasizes that behavior is to be altered by observing someone else's actions and imitating what they do, usually accredited to Albert Bandura.
-When employed in a structured Early Intensive Behavioral Intervention (EIBI) program, the therapist might model puckering the lips together while saying "muh" before having the child imitate that action on their lips.
+When employed in a structured Early Behavioral Intervention (EBI) program, the therapist might model puckering the lips together while saying "muh" before the child imitates that action on their lips.

 Behavior Modification: As perfectly defined by Julie Skinner Vargas, an educational psychologist who happens to be B.F.
-Skinner's daughter: "Older term for procedures to change behavior, including: 1) the explicit use of reinforcement or punishment, and 2) Respondent Conditioning as in [the form of] Desensitization [called Flooding (or Prolonged Exposure Therapy)]" (Vargas, 2013, p.
+Skinner's daughter: "Older term for procedures to change behavior, including: 1) the explicit use of reinforcement or punishment, and 2) Respondent Conditioning as in [the form of] Desensitization [called Flooding]" (Vargas, 2013, p.
 341) without the use of a Functional Behavior Assessment (FBA).
 It was mainly practiced during the 1970s and '80s, and is currently outdated.
 To put simply, the procedure lacked not only a Functional Analysis, but also Skinner's Radical Behaviorism, or his Conceptual Analysis of Behavior.
 See Methodological Behaviorism.

 Methodological Behaviorism: The term is frequently used to describe John B. Watson's form of behaviorism during the early 1900s.
 Also, this "traditional" form of behaviorism most closely resembled the core philosophy of Behavior Modification.
-That is, like Behavior Modification, Methodological Behaviorism focused exclusively on altering topography; in other words, overt behavior.
+That is, like Behavior Modification, Methodological Behaviorism only viewed overt activity as behavior.

 Stimulus-Response (S-R): Refers to the hallmark of Respondent Conditioning; Stimulus-Response (S-R) procedures outline how pairing environmental stimuli elicit a response (or reflex).